-ILI Consultation Rates5
+2) ILI Consultation Rates5

-- For week 8, the ILI consultation rate was 0.0 consultations per 1,000 patients visits.
-The ILI rate was lower than the expected levels for this time of year. - During week 8, the sentinel response rate was 21% for both the FluWatch sentinel physicians and the NB SPIN practitioners.
+- For weeks 12 to 16, the ILI consultation rate was 0.0 consultations per 1,000 patients visits for most weeks except week 13 when the rate increased to 9.6 per 1,000 patients visits.
+The ILI rate was lower than the expected levels for this time of year. - During weeks 12 to 16, the sentinel response rate was between 18% and 25% for both the FluWatch sentinel physicians and the NB SPIN practitioners.